 Mussel Fatigue: Pollution Imperils the Ohio River’s Declining Mussels

 The Ohio River’s freshwater mussels–and their natural water purifying abilities–could be jeopardized if pollution safeguards are weakened at any point along the mighty 8-state long waterway.
 The Ohio River Valley Water Sanitation Commission’s current proposal to make full adoption and implementation of pollution standards optional could lead to inconsistent water quality and lead to a further decline of mussels throughout this eastern watershed.
+The commission’s final decision is this week: the representatives from each of the Ohio River states vote this Thursday.

 Flex your “Mussel” Memory: 5 Facts